0xReki/0xreki.github.io/_posts/2021/2021-10-09-domain-changed.md

 When I started going by Reki on the internet, that handle was sometimes taken.
 While people seem to just say, it's fine, I wanted something I can use everywhere.
 Just by adding the 0x prefix to make it look geekier, I had a handle that was available to on almost all platforms.
-Yes, some platforms forbid the handle starting with a digit… but those platforms came later.
+Yes, some platforms don't permit the handle starting with a digit… but those platforms came later.

 Being a latecomer, reki.de was already taken by reiki.de, a page about Reiki, whatever that is.
 I had looked at it, and decided it was not worth remembering what it was.